How Josh Warrington climbed back off the canvas

 “For the first six or seven weeks, I was dealing with injuries and that covered up all the thoughts of losing,” he adds.
 “I had a fractured jaw, I had to have an operation on my elbow, I had a damaged shoulder, my ear was perforated.

 “I didn’t really leave the house because I was kind of embarrassed and I didn’t want to bump into folk.
 For six weeks, I was recovering.
-Then when I went to the Joseph Parker-Dereck Chisora fight [on 1 May], that’s when it hit home because that should have been my night, that should have been my re-organised fight with Can Xu.
+Then when I went to the Joseph Parker-Dereck Chisora fight [on 1 May], that’s when it hit home because that should have been my night, that should have been my reorganised fight with Can Xu.

 “I was driving back from Manchester that night on the M62 and I broke down after that, it was probably the lowest I’ve ever been.
 For about two weeks, I just had my head in my arse, just moping around the house, I couldn’t be bothered about anything.
 The garden was piled up with dog poo and I couldn’t be bothered going out and dealing with that.